o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-spawner.md

 ---
-description: ' Use the Amazon Lumberyard UISpawner component to spawn a runtime dynamic slice at an entity''s location with an optional offset. '
+description: ' Use the Open 3D Engine UISpawner component to spawn a runtime dynamic slice at an entity''s location with an optional offset. '
 title: UISpawner Component
 ---